Skip to content

 start Before Navigator accepts requests Database migrations, service initialization

-ready After Navigator starts listening Notify monitoring systems, warm caches
+ready Asynchronously after Navigator starts listening or after configuration reload Notify monitoring systems, warm caches, prerender content

 idle Before machine suspend/stop (Fly.io) Upload databases to S3, checkpoint state